moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 ### Save header

-The save header has the following structure:
+The save header has this binary layout:

 ```
 +-----------------------------------------------------+-----------------------+